Leases · Retail

 The Mexican restaurant, which has locations at 3710 14th Street NW in the District and 8145 Baltimore Avenue in College Park, Md., has inked a deal for 1,117 feet between two stalls in the upcoming Bryant Street Market.

-Formerly known as The Bevy, the food hall is being transformed by MRP Realty as part of the 13-acre Bryant Street NE development, a mixed-use community and entertainment center in the Edgewood neighborhood of Northeast D.C.
+Formerly known as The Bevy, the food hall is being transformed by MRP Realty as part of the 13-acre Bryant Street NE development, a mixed-use community and entertainment center in Northeast D.C.’s Edgewood neighborhood.

-“Beyond providing an authentic and delicious menu, this is an opportunity for us to showcase a vibrant culture and cuisine that will add energy to the neighborhood — and will certainly become a staple for both locals and visitors,” Zach Wade, a principal with MRP Realty, told Commercial Observer.
+“Beyond providing an authentic and delicious menu, this is an opportunity for us to showcase a vibrant culture and cuisine that will add energy to the neighborhood — and will certainly become a staple for both locals and visitors,” Zach Wade, a principal with MRP Realty, said in a statement.

 Yicela Alvarado, the restaurant’s operations director and the Monteros’ eldest child, is leading the expansion to Bryant Street along with her two sisters.
 “The success of our restaurants is a testament to our parents’ hard work and perseverance, their interpretation of the ‘American dream’,” Alvarado said in a prepared statement.